Sandeep-Sarkar-13/Credify/README.md

-Here’s your **refined version with bold, bigger-font styled headings** (Markdown-style so it looks like a structured doc, presentation, or README):

----

 # 💳 **PROJECT CREDIFY – TRUSTWORTHY AI FOR REAL-TIME CREDIT RISK INSIGHTS** 🚀

 Credit markets transact billions daily, yet traditional credit ratings remain lagging, opaque, and slow to update.